kubernetes/website/content/en/blog/_posts/2021-07-29-kubernetes-1-21-release-interview.md

 **CRAIG BOX: I understand that the Tanzu team is being built out in India at the moment, but I guess you probably haven't been able to meet them in person yet?**

-NABARUN PAL: Yes and no. I did not meet any of them after joining VMware, but I spent a lot of my teammates, before I joined VMware, at KubeCons.
-For example, I met Nikita, I met Dims, I met Stephen at KubeCon.
-I have yet to meet other members of the team and I'm really excited to catch up with them once everything comes out of lockdown and we go back to our normal lives.
+NABARUN PAL: Yes and no. I did not meet any of them after joining VMware, but I met a lot of my teammates, before I joined VMware, at KubeCons.
+For example, I met Nikhita, I met Dims, I met Stephen at KubeCon.
+I am yet to meet other members of the team and I'm really excited to catch up with them once everything comes out of lockdown and we go back to our normal lives.

 **CRAIG BOX: Yes, everyone that I speak to who has changed jobs in the pandemic says it's a very odd experience, just nothing really being different.
 And the same perhaps for people who are working on open source moving companies as well.
 They're doing the same thing, perhaps just for a different employer.**

-NABARUN PAL: As we say in the community, see you in another Slack sometime.
+NABARUN PAL: As we say in the community, see you in another Slack in some time.

 **CRAIG BOX: We now turn to the recent release of Kubernetes 1.21.
 First of all, congratulations on that.**